Rui-Huang-dotcom/Credit-Scoring-Analytics/README.md

 ![](https://github.com/Rui-Huang-dotcom/Credit-Scoring-Analytics/blob/main/image/Screenshot%202023-12-21%20at%2015.38.10.png)
 Actual outcome, predicted target, probability of good loans and bad loans are added to a new dataset and export to csv file.
 ### 5. Decision Making
 Final Decile methodology is used to accept or reject new loan application, targeting profitability or market penetration.
+750 observations are divided into 10 equal parts after sorting in descending probability of good loans.
+For each part, the number of bad, good loans, the minimum of probability of good loans, cumulative good, bad loans are cacluated using Pivot Table.
+As the loss from a bad loan is $500 and the profit from a good loan is $100.
+Profit for each part is calculated.
+When the minimum of probability of good loans equals 87.31%, the profit reaches the peak.
+Thus,if banks need to maximise profit, the probability of good loans need higher than 87.31%. if banks need to expand market, the probability of good loans need higher than 83.75%.
 ![](https://github.com/Rui-Huang-dotcom/Credit-Scoring-Analytics/blob/main/image/4.png)